 THIS IS WHY WE DO IT

-I had been doing meth since 2009.
 I have been obese all of my life and I wanted to have gastric bypass surgery.
 In order for my medical insurance company to authorize the surgery, I had to lose 30 pounds beforehand.
 I weighed around 325 pounds at that point.
 I have been a phlebotomist since 1990 and worked in hospitals, prisons, and the downtown main jail, so I have seen what alcohol and drugs can do to a person.

 In fact, I got involved in drugs as a teenager and thought I was smarter than all my drug friends and quit and “got a life”.
 I got married when I was 26 and had my first child at 32.
 My daughter will be 17 next week.
 I also got pregnant unexpectedly at 39 with my son, and he just turned 11.